rihal-om/rihal-codestacker/BE/README.md

      - Create, update, and set cases as closed.
      - Assign officers to a case.
      - Perform CRUD operations on evidence, suspects, and victims related to the case.
+     - Validate `reported_by_id` wherter the user is citizen or the admin/investigator
    - **Officer**:
      - View assigned cases.
      - Update case progress/status.
-     - Upload evidence, suspects, and victims.
+     - Upload evidence, suspects,witness, and victims.
      - Cannot edit or delete the items mentioned above.
    - **Citizen** (Public, does not require registration):
      - Can report a crime.
      - Can use the report ID to track the status of the reported crime.

-3. Using the provided data in this GitHub repository, populate the database with the criminal cases.
+3. Using the provided case example in this GitHub repository, populate the database with the criminal cases.
 Note that the case data will require some processing before insertion into the database.

 4. Cases must have an authorization level (**low, medium, high, and critical**), where only users with the required clearance **AND** correct role can access those cases.